opengisch/QField-docs/documentation/how-to/advanced-how-tos/multilingual-projects.en.md

 # Multilingual Project Support in QField

-QField have the supports for **Project Localization**, allowing a single QGIS project file to serve users in multiple languages.
+QField supports for **Project Localization**, meaning that a single QGIS project file supports multiple lanaguages if the according configuration has been applied.

-This enabling field teams to work with layer names, field aliases, and value maps in their native language without needing separate project files for their language.
+This allows the field personnel to see the layer names, field aliases, and value maps in the device's local language without needing separate project files.

 ### How it works

-The system relies on Qt Translation files (`.qm`) stored alongside your project.
+The system relies on Qt Translation files (`.qm`) stored alongside the QGIS project.
 When QField opens a project, it checks the device's language settings.
 If a matching translation file is found, QField automatically translates the project interface.